 Propagation

-Fill the seedling substrate into a tray with drainage holes.
+Fill the seedling substrate with drainage holes in a tray.
 Stick each cutting separately into the soil.
 Water them and place the tray in a shaded greenhouse.

 By the end of the season, the cuttings will form full-grown plants.
 Only transplant them separately the following spring.